Rhinostone/gina/README.md

 gina env:list frontend @myproject
 ```

-#### Setting your application starting environement on runtime
+#### Setting your application starting environment on runtime
-> This method does not memorise the selected environment as the default one for your application
+> This method does not memorize the selected environment as the default one for your application

-You can have multiple environments for your project and decide to pick one as the starting env by using `--env=your_env` everytime you have to run a bundle.
+You can have multiple environments for your project and decide to pick one as the starting env by using `--env=your_env` every time you have to run a bundle.

 ```tty
 gina bundle:start frontend @myproject --env=prod
 ```
-__NB.:__ Omitting `--env=<env>` will fallback to your project default environement.
+__NB.:__ Omitting `--env=<env>` will fallback to your project default environment.

-#### Setting your project or your application default environement
+#### Setting your project or your application default environment

 For the entire project & for all bundles inside by default
 ```tty
 gina env:use prod @myproject
 ```
 __NB.:__ If you need to change it for a particular bundle, you still can do it at runtime using `--env=<your env>` to override the default settings.
-Tihs will not set `<your env>`as the default environment for the whole project.
+This will not set `<your env>`as the default environment for the whole project.

-#### Other operation you can apply to your environment
+#### Other operations you can apply to your environment:
 __Adding a new environment for your project__
 ```tty
 gina env:add staging @myproject